-Laphroaig sits on the south coast of Islay and is the first of three distilleries located along the road leading from Port Ellen.
-First is Laphroaig, second Lagavulin and finally Ardbeg.
-Together these three perhaps best exemplify the traditional character of heavily peated Islay whisky.
+Laphroaig stands on Islay’s southern coast, first of three famous distilleries situated along the road which leads from Port Ellen.
+First comes Laphroaig, second is Lagavulin and finally, Ardbeg.
+Together, these three giants of the industry embody the traditional character of the heavily peated Islay spirit.

-Donald ran the distillery until his tragic death in 1847 when a gruesome accident at the distillery saw him plunge into a vat of boiling pot ale.
-The company carried the name D. Johnston & Co. until Laphroaig’s eventual sale in the 1960’s.
-A fitting tribute to the man that started it all.
+Donald Johnston ran the distillery until his tragic death in 1847 when a gruesome accident at the distillery saw him plunge into a vat of boiling pot ale.
+The company continued to carry the name of D. Johnston & Co. until the distilleries sale in the 1960’s.
+A fitting tribute to the man that helped to start it all.

-Today, the distillery is owned by Beam Suntory and unlike many of it’s counterparts, continues to operate it’s own malting floor.
-The staff believe that the Laphroaig kiln imparts a unique character to the barley that carries through into the finished whisky and although only 20% of requirements are met onsite, any change to this process could change the Laphroaig spirit known and loved the world over.
-There are a few expressions on the market currently but the standard 10 year old continues to be the flag bearer of the range and is the best selling of all Islay single malts.
+Today, Laphroaig is owned by Beam Suntory and unlike many of it’s counterparts, continues to operate it’s own malting floor.
+The staff believe that the Laphroaig kiln imparts a unique character to the barley that carries through into the finished whisky and although only 20% of requirements are met onsite, any change to this process could drastically change the Laphroaig spirit known and loved the world over.
+Though there are a few expressions currently on the market, the standard 10 year old serves as the flag bearer and is currently the best selling of all the Islay single malts.

-Smell: The Laphroaig ten year old probably has the most instantly recognisable nose of any whisky.
+Smell: The Laphroaig ten year old has probably the most recognisable nose of any dram.
 Smoke, Ash, Iodine, Tar, Vanilla Cream, Honey and a little touch of Citrus combine to attack your senses in a way few other drams can.

 Taste: A wave of Smoke & Barbecue with Lemon & Biscuit, a touch of White Pepper and Ash right at the back.
 Big flavour but light bodied and surprisingly easy drinking.

 Value for Money: No complaints at a very reasonable £35 per bottle.

 Score: 45 / 50.
 About the scores…